-Research clearly shows that contact with nature is fundamental to both physical and mental health.
+Research clearly shows that contact with nature is essential for both physical and mental health.
 Buildings must be designed to strengthen our relationship with nature and wildlife.
 Internal spaces should include natural materials, give views of gardens and the sky, and have windows that open to the breeze and birdsong.
 External spaces, both within and outside of cities, should be abundant with trees, hedges, and wildflowers to provide rich habitats for wildlife.

 It is vital for buildings to feel fully embedded within local communities so that they read as part of a larger whole.
 The design of a building needs to extend beyond its perimeter, to mend the shared 'in between' spaces.
 In this way buildings, streets and neighbourhoods may become loved and cared for.